StaGill/DenMark/README.md

 # DenMark
 **DenMark** (<ins>**Den**</ins>sity-dependent <ins>**Mark**</ins>ed Point process framework) is a model-based statistical framework to quantify how gene expression varies with local cell density and to identify density-correlated genes (DCGs).
-It is designed for single-cell resolution spatial transcriptomics data such as MERFISH, Xenium and SeqFISH, where cell location and gene expression at the single-cell resolution is provided.
+It is designed for single-cell resolution spatial transcriptomics data such as MERFISH, Xenium and SeqFISH, where cell location and gene expression at the single-cell resolution are provided.

 ------
 ## DenMark Workflow
 ![Overview the DenMark workflow](Images/denmark-workflow.png)

-Implemented with a density-dependent marked point process, as well as comparing to the one with independent marked point process, DenMark enables downstream analyses such as:
+Implemented with a density-dependent marked point process, as well as comparing to the one with an independent marked point process, DenMark enables downstream analyses such as:

 - jointly quantify the spatial heterogeneity of the cell locations and a typical gene expression (candidate gene);
 - quantify the correlation between cell density and gene expression